kerimoyle/libcellml-tutorials/tutorials/combine2020/annotateModel.rst

 .. container:: dothis

     **4.b** Use the :code:`duplicateIds` function to return a vector of those ids which have been duplicated in the model.
-    Use the :code:`duplicateCount` function to return the number of times each occurs, and print to the terminal.
+    Use the :code:`itemCount` function to return the number of times each occurs, and print to the terminal.

 .. container:: toggle